Boston Team Headshots — We Come to Your Office

 Per Person

 About 8–10 minutes each.
-I coach everyone through expression, posture and wardrobe adjustments.
+I coach everyone through expression, posture, and wardrobe — the same executive presence coaching I bring to individual sessions.

 Turnaround